mihikjw/sealvm/README.md

 ## Applications `/cmd`
 ### SealVM
-`sealvm` contains the code for the virtual machine, including the CPU and memory devices.
+`sealvm` contains the code for the virtual machine, including the CPU and memory devices, implemented in C++.

 ### SealASM
-`sealasm` contains multiple components, that when considered together constitute the compiler for the Seal Assembly Language.
+`sealasm` contains a parser and compiler for the SealASM language, implemented in Python.
-- `parser` is a Python3 application, responsible for parsing source ASM, and outputting an AST as JSON, which is then read by the next step of the compilation process.
-Python3 is used as I like the type system for the kind of library I wanted to develop.
-This is my current focus and as such is WIP.
-- wip ...

 ## SealVM Specifications
 ### Registers `sealvm/registers.hpp`